-Matters the Energy and Water Ombudsman CAN Investigate

-Provision or supply of services as required by a licence or agreement under legislation;

-- Billing, the administration of credit and payment services and the recovery of debts; - Disconnection and restriction of supply, and refundable advances; - Payments for breaches of prescribed electricity and water service standards; - Marketing of gas, electricity or water for sale; - A Member's exercise of its powers in relation to land, neighbouring land or property; - Complaints and disputes relating to a Member or an agent referred by a Member or an agent; and - Complaints by a person affected by the provision of a water service.
+Matters the Energy and Water Matters the Energy and Water Ombudsman CAN Investigate Ombudsman CANNOT Investigate Provision or supply of services as required by a licence or agreement under legislation; Billing, the administration of credit and payment services and the recovery of debts; Disconnection and restriction of supply, and refundable advances; Payments for breaches of prescribed electricity and water service standards; Marketing of gas, electricity or water for sale; A Member's exercise of its powers in relation to land, neighbouring land or property; Complaints and disputes relating to a Member or an agent referred by a Member or an agent; and Complaints by a person affected by the provision of a water service.
+The setting of prices or tariffs or determining price structures; Commercial activities outside the scope of the electricity, gas or water service licence; The content of Government policies; and Complaints under consideration by, or previously considered by, any court or tribunal or the Ombudsman considers should be dealt with by a court or tribunal.